jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 15B Taxable periods aligned with balance dates
 (1) Unless section 15(3) or (4) applies, a person with a provisional tax liability must have a taxable period that is either a 2-month period or a 6-month period.
-(2) A person must have a taxable period that is aligned with the person's balance date under section 33 or 38 of the Tax Administration Act 1994, reflecting the applicable payment dates in schedule 3, part A of the Income Tax Act 2007.
+(2) A person must have a taxable period that is aligned with the person's balance date under section 33 or 38 of the Tax Administration Act 1994, reflecting the applicable payment dates in Schedule 3, Part A of the Income Tax Act 2007.
-(3) For the purposes of subsection (2), a person whose balance date changes during an income year must, (a) before the new balance date, use the payment frequency applying at the start of the income year:
+(3) For the purposes of subsection (2), a person whose balance date changes during an income year must,— (a) before the new balance date, use the payment frequency applying at the start of the income year:
   (b) after the new balance date, use the cycle of taxable periods starting on the first day of the new income year.
 (4) If a person's GST cycle is not aligned with the person's balance date and the person has a provisional tax liability for a tax year, the Commissioner must adjust the person's taxable periods by truncating the last taxable period before the balance date so that the taxable period and income year end on the same date.
-(5) The Commissioner may make the adjustment in subsection (4) if (a) the person's income tax liability indicates that a provisional tax liability is likely to arise:
+(5) The Commissioner may make the adjustment in subsection (4) if— (a) the person's income tax liability indicates that a provisional tax liability is likely to arise:
   (b) the person asks for the adjustment.
-(6) In this section, balance date, for a registered person mean, (a) if neither of paragraphs (b) and (c) applies, the person's annual balance date for their accounts for the income year corresponding to the tax year for which the person must provide a return of income under the Tax Administration Act 1994:
+(6) In this section, balance date, for a registered person mean,— (a) if neither of paragraphs (b) and (c) applies, the person's annual balance date for their accounts for the income year corresponding to the tax year for which the person must provide a return of income under the Tax Administration Act 1994:
   (b) if the person has an income year that coincides with the tax year or is not required to provide a return of income for the tax year, 31 March:
   (c) if the person is a non-resident company that does not have a fixed establishment in New Zealand, 31 March.

 ### 15C Changes in taxable periods
 (1) A person to whom section 15(1)(b) or (c) applies may apply to the Commissioner, in a way acceptable to the Commissioner, to change the person's taxable period to a 6-month period.
-(2) The factors that the Commissioner must consider in directing a change of taxable period are (a) the person's history in filing returns and paying tax liabilities:
+(2) The factors that the Commissioner must consider in directing a change of taxable period are— (a) the person's history in filing returns and paying tax liabilities:
   (b) the person's financial reporting practices:
   (c) the nature and volume of the person's taxable supplies: